Oppenheimer & Co. Inc. Boosts Stake in Mercury Systems, Inc. (NASDAQ:MRCY)

 A number of other institutional investors also recently bought and sold shares of the business.
 Colony Group LLC lifted its holdings in Mercury Systems by 3.7% during the third quarter.
 Colony Group LLC now owns 7,387 shares of the technology company’s stock worth $350,000 after buying an additional 264 shares during the period.
 Louisiana State Employees Retirement System increased its position in shares of Mercury Systems by 2.1% during the fourth quarter.
 Louisiana State Employees Retirement System now owns 14,600 shares of the technology company’s stock worth $804,000 after purchasing an additional 300 shares in the last quarter.
 State of Michigan Retirement System increased its position in shares of Mercury Systems by 2.1% during the fourth quarter.
 State of Michigan Retirement System now owns 14,335 shares of the technology company’s stock worth $789,000 after purchasing an additional 300 shares in the last quarter.
 Signaturefd LLC increased its position in shares of Mercury Systems by 163.7% during the third quarter.
 Signaturefd LLC now owns 530 shares of the technology company’s stock worth $25,000 after purchasing an additional 329 shares in the last quarter.
 Finally, Swiss National Bank increased its position in shares of Mercury Systems by 0.3% during the third quarter.
 Swiss National Bank now owns 124,100 shares of the technology company’s stock worth $5,885,000 after purchasing an additional 400 shares in the last quarter.
 Institutional investors own 92.15% of the company’s stock.

 MRCY has been the topic of a number of recent analyst reports.
+StockNews.com initiated coverage on Mercury Systems in a research report on Thursday, March 31st.
+They set a “hold” rating on the stock.
+Jefferies Financial Group downgraded Mercury Systems from a “buy” rating to a “hold” rating and upped their price target for the stock from $62.00 to $65.00 in a research report on Friday, April 8th.
 Berenberg Bank initiated coverage on Mercury Systems in a research report on Friday, January 21st.
 They set a “buy” rating and a $76.00 price target on the stock.
-StockNews.com initiated coverage on Mercury Systems in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-JPMorgan Chase & Co. reduced their price target on Mercury Systems from $65.00 to $60.00 and set an “overweight” rating on the stock in a research report on Monday, February 14th.
-Finally, Jefferies Financial Group downgraded Mercury Systems from a “buy” rating to a “hold” rating and upped their price target for the stock from $62.00 to $65.00 in a research report on Friday, April 8th.
+Finally, JPMorgan Chase & Co. cut their target price on Mercury Systems from $65.00 to $60.00 and set an “overweight” rating on the stock in a research report on Monday, February 14th.
 One research analyst has rated the stock with a sell rating, eight have issued a hold rating and two have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $60.90.

 Mercury Systems (NASDAQ:MRCY – Get Rating) last announced its quarterly earnings results on Tuesday, February 1st.
 The technology company reported $0.28 earnings per share for the quarter, missing the consensus estimate of $0.30 by ($0.02).
 The company had revenue of $220.40 million for the quarter, compared to analyst estimates of $223.43 million.
 Mercury Systems had a return on equity of 6.47% and a net margin of 2.50%.
 Mercury Systems’s revenue for the quarter was up 4.7% on a year-over-year basis.
 During the same period in the prior year, the business posted $0.44 earnings per share.
 Analysts forecast that Mercury Systems, Inc. will post 2 EPS for the current year.